 Perpetuity’s a beautiful thing (and a cool-sounding word)

-Hopefully you’ve never had a problem with your C-Arm until now and in your hour of need this article had exactly the solution to restore your C-Arm to its former glory.
-If that’s not the case, you can contact us for C-Arm care in perpetuity.
-Block Imaging Parts & Service offers multi-year C-Arm service contracts, time and materials support, and a full array of replacement parts.
+Hopefully you’ve never had a problem with your C-arm until now and in your hour of need this article had exactly the solution to restore your system to its former glory.
+If that’s not the case, you can contact us for C-arm care in perpetuity.
+Block Imaging offers multi-year C-arm service contracts, time and materials support, and a full array of replacement parts.
 At one time or another, our engineers have encountered all of these problems and hundreds more.
-If you need C-Arm assistance, please contact us and get all that sweet experience on your side.
+If you need C-arm assistance, please contact us and get all that sweet experience on your side.

 Written by Jordan Batterbee